Any developer with an active application can opt-in to access the API.

 By default, an Etsy app — making public requests authenticated with its API key — can make 10,000 requests per 24-hour period, with a limit of 10 queries per second.
 For more information on rate limits, see API rate limit basics.

 We commit to communicating often while developing Open API v3 about updates, upcoming milestones, and new ways to give feedback and get involved.
-Update your contact information for the Etsy account that owns your API application and subscribe to the Etsy API Google Group.
+Update your contact information for the Etsy account that owns your API application and follow the community discussion at Github Discussions.

-To report an issue or provide feedback on the API design or documentation, please open an issue in Github.
+To report an issue or provide feedback on the API design or documentation, please start a discussion on Github Discussions.

 Note that by submitting your feedback, we have the right to use it.
 Legalese-wise, this means your feedback is non-confidential and non-proprietary to you, and you grant Etsy a non-exclusive, worldwide, royalty-free, irrevocable, sub-licensable, perpetual license to use and publish those ideas and materials for any purpose, without compensation to you.